-Swiggy and ANRA Technologies to Start Drone Delivery Trials
+Swiggy And ANRA Technologies To Start Drone Delivery Trials

 Swiggy

+Shilpa Ghaneshwar, Swiggy’s principal program manager, said the purpose is to “put the long-range proficiencies of drone technology to best use.”
+She further said it would enhance the last-mile journey because “it only becomes natural for us to explore the latest avenues available to maximise the benefit to our consumers.”
 Swiggy’s partner for this project, ANRA, also received its approval for Beyond Visual Line of Sight (BVLOS), which will exercise drone trials for food and medical packages in Uttar Pradesh’s Etah and Punjab’s Rupnagar districts.
 It started its initial sortie on June 16, following planning related to air traffic control integration and well-equipped products.

 It has associated with the Indian Institute of Technology, Ropar, for a similar project emphasising medical deliveries.
-“Our technology may soon help deliver food and medical packages to underserved populations,” said Amit Ganjoo, founder and CEO of ANRA, who is determined to make this service available soon in the country.
+“Our technology may soon help deliver food and medical packages to underserved populations,” said Amit Ganjoo, founder and CEO of ANRA, determined to make this service available soon in the country.

 As per the Zomato spokesperson, “We have been working on powering delivery via drones for some time now and welcome this move from DGCA to test our systems.
 We are excited to build the future of aerial food delivery in India.”